How to find a great deal and be a savvy consumer

 1. Take time to consider and save

 If it's not an urgent purchase, make it a personal rule to add it to your shopping cart, go through the funnel, then sit on it for a week (don't actually checkout).
 This serves two purposes.
 First, it will stave off impulse purchases.
 You might not actually want it after taking some time to reconsider.
-Second, your shopping cart could potentially be flagged as abandoned - this is actually a good thing because there's a high probability you'll receive a follow-up coupon code via email to entice you to close the deal.
+Secondly, your shopping cart could potentially be flagged as abandoned - this is actually a good thing because there's a high probability you'll receive a follow-up coupon code via email to entice you to close the deal.

 2. Cashback credit cards

 One of the easiest ways to save money is to sign up for a cashback credit card.
 Discounts are often dependant on types of purchase but typically save you anywhere from 1-5% without doing any extra work.
 Make all your purchases through this card, but be sure to automate your bill payment in full each month if you haven't already set this up with your bank.
 One less thing to think about - it's a no-brainer.
+One card I particularly enjoy is the Mogo Visa/Debit card - Not only do you get 2% unlimited cashback on bitcoin but they will plant a carbon-sucking tree on your behalf.

 4. Go incognito